wangyufei1989/MRST_CO2/README.md

+This repository contains the file for library: MRST_CO2.

 The main file of the example file is given in the folder 'benchmark and example'.
 One only need to go into this folder and find the example file and run it.